micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-It is mandatory to return Status::returnStatusOkay() to tell the tfa-core that
+It is mandatory to return _Status::returnStatusOkay()_ to tell the _tfa-core_ that
 the _Tag_ was handled and therefore no other plugins will be using it.

-Additionally, this is necessary to think that the replacement code is actual
+Additionally, it is necessary to consider that the replacement code, which is going to be compiled, is actually
-C code that is going to be compiled.
-Therefore, one should be careful about the
-the way to format it and be careful of the escaping charactere.
+C code.
+Therefore, one should be careful about the way of formatting it and using the escape characters.

 #### Combine everything together

-Finally the whole runnableComment method will be look like that:
+Finally the whole _runnableComment_ method will be look like that:

 ```cpp
 Status Timer::runnableComments(const TFACommentInfo& cleanComment,